gracebml/swarm-algorithms/README.md

-# AI Fundamental Lab 1 - Optimization Algorithms
+# AI Fundamental Lab 1 - Swarm Algorithms

 > **Comprehensive comparison and analysis of swarm intelligence and classical optimization algorithms on continuous and discrete problems**